Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 \subsubsection{Approach using the (local) Coulomb gauge: Proof of Klainerman-Machedon \cite{Klainerman:1995hz}}

 We will now discuss the approach of Klainerman-Machedon \cite{Klainerman:1995hz} using the \emph{local Coulomb gauge}.
-As we will see, this approach addresses all of the issues A--C, but possesses the drawback of requiring localization in space-time, causing technical difficulties on the boundaries.
+As we will see, this approach addresses all of (Hyperbolicity), (Null structure) and (Energy estimate), but possesses the drawback of requiring localization in space-time, causing technical difficulties on the boundaries.

-A key observation of Klainerman-Machedon \cite{Klainerman:1995hz} (which in fact goes back to the previous work \cite{Klainerman:1994jb} of Klainerman-Machedon on the related Maxwell-Klein-Gordon equations) was that under the (global) \emph{Coulomb gauge} $\rd^{\ell} A_{\ell} = 0$ imposed everywhere on $\bbR^{1+3}$, Issues A and B are simultaneously resolved.
-That is: \begin{itemize} \item After solving elliptic equations for $A_{0}$ and $\rd_{0} A_{0}$, \eqref{eq:hyperbolicYM} reduce to a system of wave equations for $A_{i}$, and \item The most dangerous quadratic nonlinearities of the wave equations can be shown to be composed of \emph{null forms}. \end{itemize}
+A key observation of Klainerman-Machedon \cite{Klainerman:1995hz} (which in fact goes back to the previous work \cite{Klainerman:1994jb} of Klainerman-Machedon on the related Maxwell-Klein-Gordon equations) was that under the (global) \emph{Coulomb gauge} $\rd^{\ell} A_{\ell} = 0$ imposed everywhere on $\bbR^{1+3}$, the issues of (Hyperbolicity) and (Null structure) are simultaneously resolved.
+That is: \begin{itemize} \item After solving elliptic equations for $A_{0}$ and $\rd_{0} A_{0}$, \eqref{eq:hyperbolicYM} reduce to a system of wave equations for $A_{i}$, and \item The most dangerous quadratic nonlinearities of the wave equations can be shown to be composed of null forms. \end{itemize}

 More precisely, the wave equation for $A_{i}$ takes the form

 where each $\calQ$ is a linear combination of bilinear forms